George Bridge: Early career

-2018–
+2018

 Bridge became a regular starter for the Crusaders during the 2018 Super Rugby season, with team-mate and established All Black winger Israel Dagg continuing to struggle with injury.
 Bridge was one of the top-try scorers of the 2018 season and scored his 15th try of the season during the semi-final against the Hurricanes.
 Bridge's form during the season saw Dagg displaced from the match-day 23 during the Super Rugby playoffs, with Bridge starting in the Super Rugby final.
-The Crusaders once again played against the Lions in the final, on 4 August 2018, beating them for the second consecutive year and winning 37-18.
+The Crusaders once again played against the Lions in the final, on 4 August 2018, beating them for the second consecutive year and winning 37–18.

 Bridge started in the 2018 Mitre 10 Cup's final, against Auckland, on 27 October 2018.
 Bridge scored a try for Canterbury in the first half, but the team disappointingly lost to Auckland 40-33 after going into extra time.
 Bridge was, however, selected for the All Blacks after the final.
-All Black Head Coach, Steve Hansen, extended the squad size to 51 players for the 2018 end-of-year rugby union internationals, with intention to rest first-choice players during the tour.
+All Blacks head coach, Steve Hansen, extended the squad size to 51 players for the 2018 end-of-year rugby union internationals, with intention to rest first-choice players during the tour.

 On 3 November 2018, Bridge made his second international test appearance and debut for New Zealand during the All Blacks vs Japan test.
 Bridge replaced the injured Nehe Milner-Skudder off the bench at half-time and he scored two tries in the second half, including one off his first touch of the ball in international rugby.
-Bridge made his debut alongside Crusaders team-mates Brett Cameron and Mitchell Drummond, with the All Blacks beating Japan 69-31.
+Bridge made his debut alongside Crusaders team-mates Brett Cameron and Mitchell Drummond, with the All Blacks beating Japan 69–31.

 2019–2020

 Having supplanted Rieko Ioane, Bridge became a regular starter for New Zealand in 2019.
-In his starting role, he scored a try against Australia on 17 August 2019 and on 7 September 2019, he scored 4 tries in New Zealand's 92-7 win over Tonga.
+In his starting role, he scored a try against Australia on 17 August 2019 and on 7 September 2019, he scored 4 tries in New Zealand's 92–7 win over Tonga.